Efficient Stackelberg Strategies for Finitely Repeated Games

 In our work, we provide the first algorithm that computes SE for \emph{all} finitely repeated games, including games with nontrivial SE which do not fulfill the specifications of~\cite{benoit1984finitely}, such as Prisoner's Dilemma.
 In addition, our algorithm constructing commitments has an approximation rate for every fixed $T$.
 Like previous papers on repeated games, the players in our game are allowed to employ a broad class of algorithms (essentially any finite time algorithm) to decide their strategies in each round based upon this history of play and their internal state.
-This allows for a large space of commitment schemes; for example, the leader can employ ``threats" such as the grim-trigger strategy in the repeated Prisoner's Dilemma.
+This allows for a large space of commitment schemes; for example, the Leader can employ ``threats" such as the grim-trigger strategy in the repeated Prisoner's Dilemma.
 We summarize our main results below: